Luxettipet

 Luxettipet or Lakshettipet is a municipality and census town in Mancherial district of the Indian state of Telangana.
-Located on the north bank of godavari river.
+Located on the north bank of Godavari River.
 And it is municipality and the headquarters of Luxettipet mandal.
 It is located in Luxettipet mandal of Mancherial revenue division.

+Civicbody

+Luxettipet Municipality, Municipal Council Luxettipet (MCL) is the civic body that administers the town. it was constituted as a third grade municipality in the year 2018.